 How to store Christmas Ornaments

 Gather the original packaging of your Christmas ornament sets if they are designed for reuse.
-Also consider commercially available decoration storage boxes that are designed to hold and protect ornaments.
-Balsam Hill’s STORAGE ITEMS include rolling ornament chests that can fit up to 120 pieces.
+If you have a huge collection, consider Christmas décor storage boxes that are designed to hold different styles and shapes.
+Balsam Hill's STORAGE ITEMS include rolling ornament chests that can fit over 100 pieces.
+You can also use clear plastic containers that let you see the contents without having to open the lid.
+This will reduce time spent looking for Christmas decorations when the next festive season rolls around.

-Place towels around the base of your Christmas tree to catch any fragile pieces that might fall while you're taking down decorations.
+Place towels around the base of your Christmas tree to catch any fragile ornaments that might fall while you're taking down decorations.
 Start removing ornaments from the bottom of the tree and work your way up.
 Reaching for the topmost accents first may cause you to accidentally dislodge those in the lower sections.

 Lasting beauty is one of the many benefits of faux foliage.
 Through proper care and storage, you can keep your artificial Christmas wreaths, garlands, potted trees, and other greenery in great shape season after season.